Mortgages for older borrowers

 Lenders for older borrowers

-In general, building societies and smaller lenders are more likely to lend to older borrowers.
+Building societies and smaller lenders are more likely to lend to older borrowers.

 Hinckley and Rugby